navasmontilla/site/hemodynamics.md

 </figure>

-#### Numerical resolution of blood flow using a 1D model with a viscoelastic fluid-structure closure formulation
+#### Development of augmented Riemann solvers for computational hemodynamics

 #### Numerical resolution of blood flow using a 1D model with a viscoelastic fluid-structure closure formulation